Cold Smoking

 Cold smoking has always been a popular topic on any meat forum.
 It generates a heated discussion due to people having a preconceived opinion based often on incorrect information they had found on the Internet.

-What is cold smoking?
+What is Cold Smoking?

 Cold smoking is applying smoke at a temperature below the temperature when meat proteins denature (start to cook).
 Crossing this temperature hardens the texture and inhibits the removal of moisture.
 This happens around 86° F (30° C), which may be the upper limit for cold smoking.
 You will find that different sources provide different temperatures for cold smoking.
 In European countries where most cold smoking is done, the upper temperature is accepted as 86° F (30° C).
-The majority of Russian, Polish, and German meat technology books call for 71° F (22° C), and some best German books ask for 64° F (18° C) in their recipes.
+The majority of Russian, Polish, and German meat technology books call for 71° F (22° C), and some best German books ask for 64° F (18° C).

-Anything from 86° F (30° C) to 160° F (72° C) becomes hot smoking, although there is a less a popular gray area called “warm smoke” from 87-104° F (31 – 40° C).
+Anything from 86° F (30° C) to 160° F (72° C) becomes hot smoking, although there is a less popular gray area called “warm smoke” from 87-104° F (31 – 40° C).
 Sausages are often preheated in a smokehouse at 115-125° F (46-51° C) without smoke until the casings are dry or at least tacky to the touch.
 This is known as “conditioning.”
 Smoking at higher temperatures is not practiced in sausage production as it will create an inferior product.
-However, a few known sausages are expected to be baked in the smokehouse after smoking, and in those cases, the temperature is raised to 185-189° F (85-87° C), and thin smoke is allowed.
+However, a few known sausages are expected to be baked in the smokehouse after smoking, and in those cases, the temperature is raised to 185-189° F (85-87° C), and thin hot smoke is allowed.

 Cold smoking